Youth Catalyst Team Members

 Ana (she/her/ella)

-Ana is a peer leader educator for the El Rio Reproductive Health Access Program (RHAP) in Tucson, Arizona which is a group of teens helping teens take control of their reproductive health by providing free confidential birth control & testing.
-Here, she's also part of the Period Mailing Project where she mails free menstrual packages every week including pads, tampons, liners, pregnancy tests, period underwear, and menstrual cups to help eliminate period poverty.
+Ana is proudly Mexican and is constantly fighting against different barriers like language, to make a more inclusive and accessible environment for everyone, while striving to eliminate health disparities, racism and discrimination in her community.
+She is a peer leader educator for the El Rio Reproductive Health Access Program (RHAP) in Tucson, Arizona which is a group of teens helping teens take control of their reproductive health by providing free confidential birth control & testing.
+Here, she's also part of the Period Mailing Project where she mails free menstrual packages every week to help eliminate period poverty in Arizona.
 At the same time, she is a full-time student at the University of Arizona majoring in Medicine with a minor in Spanish, and one day she hopes to become a doctor.
-She is also part of the Youth Action Committee which is comprised of youth and young adults with lived experience of homelessness and/or housing instability and provides expertise and guidance to the CoC Board as it relates to strategies to prevent and end youth homelessness.
+She is also part of the Youth Action Committee of Tucson which is comprised of youth and young adults with lived experience of homelessness and/or housing instability and provides expertise and guidance to the CoC Board as it relates to strategies to prevent and end youth homelessness.
 Here, she gained more interest in finding ways to support her community to fight homelessness and the barriers that lead to this issue.
-She is very excited to work as a consultant with the Youth Catalyst Team and she cannot wait to be an advocate for this program while helping other people to be heard too.
+Also, she is part of the Youth Action Board of YOTO (Youth On Their Own) where she helps influence the decisions that YOTO makes in the program as a whole.
+She's involved in these important decisions in order to make YOTO the best it can be, which is a nonprofit organization that supports the high school graduation and continued success of youth experiencing homelessness in Pima County by providing financial assistance, basic human needs, guidance, and more.
+Along with other advocates, she strives to eliminate barriers to education and empower housing-insecure youth in our community to stay in school.
+She is very excited to continue working as a consultant with the Youth Catalyst Team and to advocate for this program while helping other people to be heard too.

 Cassius (he, him)